GruppJa/TentaKiller/README.md

 Exam Edit Page
 Exam View Page
-Feedback displayer (informational and errors)
+Feedback displayer (informational and errors) move Views to own namespace

 # DONE
+move Models to own namespace
 Go to selected Exam in Exams Page
 Give each Page (Views) a reference to MainWindow